vim-utils/vim-man/README.md

 Just use your favorite plugin manager.

+If you were previously using `man.vim` that comes with vim by default, please remove this line `runtime! ftplugin/man.vim` from your `.vimrc`.
+It's known to be causing [issues](https://github.com/vim-utils/vim-man/issues/23) with this plugin.

 ### Contributing

 Contributing and bug fixes are welcome.
 If you have an idea for a new feature